Byam Shaw School of Art

-The Byam Shaw School of Art, often known simply as Byam Shaw, was an independent art school in London, England, which specialised in fine art and offered foundation and degree level courses.
+The Byam Shaw School of Art, often known simply as Byam Shaw, was an independent art school in London, England.
+It specialised in fine art and offered foundation and degree-level courses.
 It was founded in 1910 by John Liston Byam Shaw and Rex Vicat Cole.
 In 2003 it was absorbed by Central Saint Martins College of Arts and Design.